Plan of San Diego: Background

-During the Mexican Revolution, the Porfirio Díaz government fought with rebellious factions from 1910 onward.
-The fighting caused some rebels to flee from the Díaz government to the U.S., especially to Texas.
-The Mexican dissidents upset the political order of South Texas and caused the state government to worry about the area's Mexican majority.
-The Plan of San Diego grew out of that social unrest.
+During the Mexican Revolution, the Porfirio Díaz government fought with rebellious factions from 1910 onward, causing some rebels as well as refugees to flee from the Díaz government to the United States, especially to Texas.
+These fleeing Mexicans, as well as descendants of former Mexican nationals residing in Texas due to territorial changes of the Mexican–American War, known as Tejanos, would take up jobs, government positions, as well as buying and founding ranches in the region.
+The Plan of San Diego grew out of racial strife between White landowners and Mexican workers.